 NDMA is a semi-volatile organic chemical compound that was once used to manufacture rocket fuel.
 It forms as a byproduct of certain production processes, while low levels are found in drinking water and some foods.

-The U.S. Environmental Protection Agency (EPA) classifies NDMA as a probable human carcinogen, as animal studies have linked exposure to various cancers, including tumors of the liver, kidneys, and gastrointestinal tract.
+The U.S. Environmental Protection Agency (EPA) classifies NDMA as a probable human carcinogen, as animal studies have linked exposure to various cancers, including tumors of the liver, breasts, kidneys, and gastrointestinal tract.
 Research also suggests exposure to NDMA may result in non-cancerous liver damage or internal bleeding and death.

 In June 2018, the discovery of NDMA in active pharmaceutical ingredients used to manufacture generic versions of valsartan and other angiotensin II receptor blockers led to dozens of drug recalls in the United States and 22 other countries.
 The ingredient that triggered the valsartan recalls was supplied by overseas manufacturers based in China and India.
 The FDA later determined that NDMA was a byproduct of the manufacturing process that occurred when the companies altered their production methods four years earlier.

 Within days of the FDA’s warning, Zantac lawsuit filings began to mount in courts around the United States.

 Among other things, the complaints claim that ranitidine actually metabolizes into NDMA when ingested, and suggests the risks associated with the medication remained hidden for over 40 years.
 Although Sanofi-Aventis and Boehringer Ingelheim were allegedly aware of these dangers, they failed to warn the public out of a desire to protect the profits derived from sales of Zantac.

 “Had Defendants disclosed that Zantac results in unsafe levels of NDMA in the human body, no person, let alone a reasonable person, would have purchased and consumed Zantac,” one such complaint states.